emqx/cloud-docs/en_US/connect_to_deployments/python_sdk.md

 Its language constructs and object-oriented approach aim to help programmers write clear, logical code for small and large-scale projects

-## Prerequisites
+## Preconditions

-The deployment has been created, you can see connection information under the Deployment Overview, and you can test connecting to the MQTT server using WebSocket.
+>1.
+The deployment has been created.
+You can view connection-related information under [Deployment Overview](../deployments/view_deployment.md).
+Please make sure that the deployment status is running.
+At the same time, you can use WebSocket to test the connection to the MQTT server.
+>2.
+Set the user name and password in `Authentication & ACL` > `Authentication` for connection verification.

 This project uses Python 3.8 to develop and test.
 Confirm the Python version by the following command.